Icesito68/Port-Windows-11-Lge-devices/guide/English/temp.md

 - With the phone turned off, hold **volume down + power**.
 - Keep holding as it displays the unlocked bootloader warning.
 - After the screen turns dark, release the **power** button while continueing to hold the **volume up** button.
-- While holding the **volume button**, start rapidly pressing the **volume up** button
+- While holding the **volume button**, start rapidly pressing the **volume up** button.
-- Keep doing this until you see QDLoader 9008 or QUSB BULK in the Device Manager on your PC
+- Keep doing this until you see QDLoader 9008 or QUSB_BULK in the Device Manager on your PC.
+- If the device has a yellow warning triangle, you need to install fastboot drivers before you can continue to the next step.

 ### Setting up mass storage mode
 > Make a backup of the Boot_a and Boot_b partitions with Qfil, then flash "LGG8XMassStorageBoot.img" into boot.